yulqen/datamaps-core/scratchpad.md

 ### Done

+* Check types returned from a parsed spreadsheet match what is in Datamap
 * Exceptions raised when parser cannot find data on a sheet/cell combination.
 * Ability to be able to get datamapline from datamp by querying the key name, rather than the index.
 * Implement name field in InMemoryReturn class.